jerodestapa/jerod-blog/src/content/pages/about/index.md

 Also, JS people are awesome.

 ### Python's great, too.
-The first backend framework I learned was Django and getting into Python is still one of the best things I've ever done.
-Again, great community, all-purpose features, friendly to functional programming, and if you want to do some machine learning or build a web scraper, there's nothing better.
+The first backend framework I learned was Django, and getting into Python is still one of the best things I've ever done.
+Another awesome community, all-purpose abilities, friendly to functional programming, and if you want to do some machine learning or build a web scraper, there's nothing that will give you everything you need AND let you iterate like nobody's business like Python.

+### When not programming?
+Away from work, I hang out with my wife and three daughters, who tolerate me when they can. ;)

+We cook, we laugh, and every once in a while, I get to pick the movie.

 ### Currenty:
 Right now, I'm looking for my next project.
-My preferred stack is for big apps is React/Redux and Express, though static frameworks like Gatsby.js are really coming on and proving their mettle as alternatives to traditional fullstack development.
-Look no further than this site for proof that (built in a fervor with Gatsby).
+Probably not a shocker at this point, but I'm pretty big on React and Redux.
+Express, too, though static frameworks like Gatsby.js are really coming on and proving their mettle as alternatives to traditional fullstack development.
+Look no further than this site for proof of that (built in a fervor with Gatsby).